OBDS-Training/OBDS_Precourse_Setup/incourse/ssh_config.md

     AddKeysToAgent yes
     UseKeychain yes

-Host h2
+Host ccb2
-    Hostname cgath2
+    Hostname cbrglogin2
-    ProxyCommand ssh -XY <username>@cgatui.imm.ox.ac.uk nc %h %p
+    ProxyCommand ssh <username>@cbrglogin2.molbiol.ox.ac.uk nc %h %p
 ```

 ## Test your configuration

 - Make sure you are connected to the University VPN.
 - Open a terminal
-- Type `ssh h2`.
+- Type `ssh ccb2`.
-- You should log into the cluster and the prompt should start with `[username@cgath2 ~]$`.
+- You should log into the cluster and the prompt should start with `[username@cbrglogin2 ~]$`.
 Disconnect.